 Please make initial contact by email so I can give you my availability and we can arrange a time for a brief phone chat.
 This phone call will be to discuss some of your reasons for wanting to attend counselling, and for you to ask any initial questions you may have.

-If we feel I may be the right counsellor for you, we will then meet for an assessment session where I can learn a bit more about you and you can see if you might feel comfortable working with me.
-I will charge £35 for this session and it will last 40 minutes.
+If we feel I may be the right counsellor for you, we will then meet for an initial session where I can learn a bit more about you and you can see if you might feel comfortable working with me.

-I currently work in Streatham during the day on Wednesdays and in London Bridge on Thursdays.
+I currently work in Peckham during the day on Wednesdays and in London Bridge on Thursdays.
 Please contact me for further information about available times.